Blog

 Not to let this “friend” feel bad, I responded, promising to do that during the Christmas period and that meant just about three months from the date he had sent the message.
 My response got my “friend” sending me more messages, sometimes telling me about how he was faring at school and also sharing with me some interesting activities at the orphanage.

-So, December 2010 comes, and I did not fulfill my promise.
+So, December 2010 came, and I did not fulfill my promise.
 How bad of me!
-All I remember is that, though I had a strong desire to visit the orphanage, travelling to the Volta region was not on my to-do-list, coupled with my busy schedule at work.
+All I remember is that, though I had a strong desire to visit the orphanage, traveling to the Volta region was not on my to-do list, coupled with my busy schedule at work.

 To compensate them, I got some food items delivered to the “unknown boy” and all the children at the orphanage in 2016.